NeptuneMagicSauce/CatPi/README.md

 - gzip historical data:
 for i in ~/.local/share/CatPi/logs/*txt ; do gzip -v $i; done

+- mask LEDs that are too bright in the night

+- needs cord extension, une rallonge

+- auto run on boot

+- validate: "detectig while cat eats": does it detect too little?

+- validate: are there still no-show events? when dispense fails to give anything significant could be detected if there's no issue with detecting too little

+- validate: are we dispensing too much on repeats? needs accurate detecting

-- on repeat, do not respect the user setting "button press duration" do a short button press because maybe we're just under the threshold because we don't want to dispense too much
+- if we dispense too much on repeats: on repeat, do not respect the user setting "button press duration" do a short button press because maybe we're just under the threshold because we don't want to dispense too much